THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Oshibori おしぼり Hot towel Oshibori is the hot towel served at sushi bars.
 This has its obvious utility, but is a special tradition because sushi was traditionally eaten by hand.

 Oshizushi 押し寿司 Pressed Sushi Rice Oshizushi is sushi rice and other ingredients pressed into a box or mould.
 It is cut in squares and often topped with konbu (a.k.a. kombu) or kelp.
 It is a specialty of the Osaka area of Japan.
 The better-known oshizushi is battera or saba oshizushi.
-Hako-zushi is boxed sushi.
+Hako-zushi, another name for Oshizushi, is ‘boxed’ sushi.
 Battera (バッテラ) is the boat-shaped pressed sushi often made from saba and topped with konbu.
 The word is derived from the Portuguese word for ‘boat.’
 Oshizushi could be Bougata Sushi (棒型寿司) where a whole fish has been pressed onto rice.
+Masuzushi is a type of Oshizushi made in Toyama prefecture on the Japan Sea coast.
+It sits on the bed of bamboo leaves.
+It is usually cut like a pie and then eaten.
+Masuzushi is also available as part of an ekiben (train station bento) in Toyama.

 Otesho 御手塩 Saucer for Soya Sauce This is an olden word for the small plate or saucer for murasaki.
 It is sometimes called Murachoko.